rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 But his father and mother said to him, Is there not a woman among the daughters of your relatives, or among all our people, that you must go to take a wife from the uncircumcised Philistines?
 But Samson said to his father, Get her for me, for she is right in my eyes. ^1403

-His father and mother did not know that it was from the Lord, for he was seeking an opportunity against the Philistines.
+His father and mother did not know that it was from the LORD, for he was seeking an opportunity against the Philistines.
 At that time the Philistines ruled over Israel. ^1404

 Then Samson went down with his father and mother to Timnah, and they came to the vineyards of Timnah.
 And behold, a young lion came toward him roaring. ^1405

-Then the Spirit of the Lord rushed upon him, and although he had nothing in his hand, he tore the lion in pieces as one tears a young goat.
+Then the Spirit of the LORD rushed upon him, and although he had nothing in his hand, he tore the lion in pieces as one tears a young goat.
 But he did not tell his father or his mother what he had done. ^1406

-Then he went down and talked with the woman, and she was right in Samson’s eyes. ^1407
+Then he went down and talked with the woman, and she was right in Samson's eyes. ^1407

 After some days he returned to take her.
 And he turned aside to see the carcass of the lion, and behold, there was a swarm of bees in the body of the lion, and honey. ^1408